SamScherer1/SwiftDJITutorials/source/ios-tutorials/UXSDKDemo.md

 ### Summary

-In this tutorial, you have learned how to easily use the DJI iOS UXSDK and DJI iOS Mobile SDK to create a fully functioning mini-DJI Go app, with standard DJI Go UIs and functionalities.
+In this tutorial, you have learned how to easily use the DJI iOS UXSDK and DJI iOS Mobile SDK to create a fully functioning mini-DJI Go app, with standard DJI Go UI and functionality.
 Hope you enjoy it!